Off-duty CPD officer killed,1 critically hurt in River North shooting

 The other victim, also 23, suffered wounds to his chest and arm, and was also taken to Northwestern in critical condition.

-First responders held a procession as an ambulance transported the officer's body from the hospital to the Cook County Medical Examiner's office.
+First responders held a procession to escort the officer's body as it was transported from the hospital to the officer of the Cook County Medical Examiner.

 Just after 7 a.m., Chicago Police Department held a press conference releasing the most up-to-date information about the incident.